-We asked James Hargreaves, Director at Streets ISA Media and Entertainment Chartered Accountants, all about being an entertainment accountant.
+Ever wondered what being an entertainment accountant is all about?
+We asked James Hargreaves, Director at Streets ISA Media and Entertainment Chartered Accountants, about his role.
 Here’s what he told us.

 What is your role at Streets ISA?